Marburg virus disease: 2022 Ghanaian cases

 In July 2022, preliminary analysis of samples taken from two patients – both deceased – in Ghana indicated the cases were positive for Marburg.
 However, per standard procedure, the samples were sent to the Pasteur Institute of Dakar for confirmation.
 On 17 July 2022 the two cases were confirmed by Ghana, which caused the country to declare a Marburg virus disease outbreak.
 An additional case was identified, bringing the total to three.

-2023 Equatorial Guinea case
+2023 Equatorial Guinea outbreak

-In February 2023, Equatorial Guinea reported an outbreak of Marburg virus disease.
-Neighbouring Cameroon detected two suspected cases of Marburg virus disease on 13 February 2023.
+A disease outbreak was first reported in Equatorial Guinea on 7 February 2023, and on 13 February 2023, it was identified as being Marburg virus disease.
+It was the first time the disease was detected in the country.
+Neighbouring Cameroon detected two suspected cases of Marburg virus disease on 13 February 2023, but they were later ruled out.
+On 25 February, a suspected case of Marburg was reported in the Spanish city of Valencia, however this case was subsequently discounted.
+As of 4 April 2023, there were 14 confirmed cases and 28 suspected cases, including ten confirmed deaths from the disease in Equatorial Guinea.
+On 8 June 2023, the World Health Organization declared the outbreak over.
+In total, 17 laboratory-confirmed cases and 12 deaths were recorded.
+All the 23 probable cases reportedly died.
+Four patients recovered from the virus and have been enrolled in a survivors programme to receive psychosocial and other post-recovery support.

+2023 Tanzania outbreak

+A Marburg virus disease outbreak in Tanzania was first reported on 21 March 2023 by the Ministry of Health of Tanzania.
+This was the first time that Tanzania had reported an outbreak of the disease.
+On 2 June 2023, Tanzania declared the outbreak over.
+There were 9 total infections, resulting in 6 total deaths.

+2024 Rwanda outbreak

+On September 27, 2024, an outbreak of the Marburg virus was confirmed in Rwanda.
+As of September 29, 2024, six deaths and twenty cases had been confirmed.
+The Rwandan Minister of Health, Sabin Nsanzimana, confirmed that the infected were mostly healthcare workers and that contact tracing had been initiated in the country.

 Research

 Experimentally, recombinant vesicular stomatitis Indiana virus (VSIV) expressing the glycoprotein of MARV has been used successfully in nonhuman primate models as post-exposure prophylaxis.
 A vaccine candidate has been effective in nonhuman primates.
 Experimental therapeutic regimens relying on antisense technology have shown promise, with phosphorodiamidate morpholino oligomers (PMOs) targeting the MARV genome New therapies from Sarepta and Tekmira have also been successfully used in humans as well as primates.